minimul/xero-api/README.md

 - Built leveraging [Faraday](https://github.com/lostisland/faraday).
 - Built knowing that OAuth2 might be in the not-to-distant future.

+## Sweet, How Can I Get Started Fast?

+The fastest method is to start with this [screencast](https://minimul.com/getting-started-with-the-xero-api-gem.html).

 ## Why another library when there are other more mature, established Ruby Xero libraries?

 Both of the current de facto Ruby Xero client gems were built 6+ years ago when the Xero API was XML only, therefore, they are loaded with *XML cruft*.